A Simple Easter Composite: Bunny KissApr 17, 2022

 One of the last edits I made, was to add the lavender flowers to the composite.
 I added three of the flowers, but you can definitely add as many as you like.

-I did a lot of changes with the lighting and gradients for the composite.
+I did a lot of changes to the lighting and gradients for the composite.
 If you would like to see the full tutorial, you can sign up for the premium membership.